Friday the 13th (1980) - Review Blitz

 Paramount Pictures, Warner Bros.
 Pictures

 As a horror movie, Friday the 13th follows a lot of the cliches and archetypes that make up the slasher genre.
-Granted, the genre was still new at the time of the movie’s release with main competition being Halloween and Black Christmas.
+Granted, the genre was still new at the time of the movie’s release with the main competition being Halloween and Black Christmas.
 If I were to place myself in that era of having never seen that type of horror movie before, I suppose I could see how the movie would be scary.
-There are some long sections between the murders of the various people that help build the tension and suspense, or at least that's their intention.
+There are some long sections between the murders of the various people that help build tension and suspense, or at least that's their intention.
 These moments can get excessively long in certain areas and often hurt the movie more than help the suspense.
 In some areas, the absence of interesting action can get to a ridiculous level with characters going around and doing the most mundane of things like making coffee or playing what some consider the longest and most boring of board games, Monopoly.
 Since they showed the process of making coffee in its entirety, I'm surprised we didn't have to sit through the four-hour slog of a typical Monopoly game.

 When people are killed, it mostly happens off-screen or just out of view.
-So, even though the series became known for it’s gore effects, there are only a few moments in this one where that would meet those expectations, not least of which is Kevin Bacon’s character’s death.
+So, even though the series became known for its gore effects, there are only a few moments in this one where that would meet those expectations, not least of which is Kevin Bacon’s character’s death.
 Since the special effects were done by Tom Savini, the artist who worked on horror classics like Dawn of the Dead, Creepshow, and countless others, there is some quality to the special effects.
-However, when watching remaster movie in a higher resolution, the blemishes in the effects are much more noticeable.
+However, when watching the remastered movie in a higher resolution, the blemishes in the effects are much more noticeable.
 So even the work of Master Savini falls flat.

 tomsavini.jpg